jaceypastense/personal-zima/README.md

 ## Apps List

+### Backrest
+[Backrest](https://github.com/garethgeorge/backrest) Backrest is a web-accessible backup solution built on top of restic.
+Backrest provides a WebUI which wraps the restic CLI and makes it easy to create repos, browse snapshots, and restore files.
+Additionally, Backrest can run in the background and take an opinionated approach to scheduling snapshots and orchestrating repo health operations.

 ### Crontab-GUI
 [Crontab UI](https://github.com/alseambusher/crontab-ui)  Editing the plain text crontab is error prone for managing jobs, e.g., adding jobs, deleting jobs, or pausing jobs.
 A small mistake can easily bring down all the jobs and might cost you a lot of time.
 With Crontab UI, it is very easy to manage crontab.